|

 Brookline has several local schools

 that serve the needs of the neighborhood children.
-There are public and
+Public elementary schools

-(1909-present) on Woodbourne Avenue, and Carmalt Academy of Science and
+Brookline Elementary (1909-present) on Woodbourne Avenue, and Carmalt Academy

-Technology (1937-present) on Breining Street.
-Children in the middle school
+of Science and Technology (1937-present) on Breining Street.
+Children in the

-years can attend South Brook Middle School, located near West Liberty
+middle school years can attend South Brook Middle School, located near West

 For secondary education, there